Minimal functions on the random graph: Unary functions

 \begin{proof}

-If $\Gamma$ has an endomorphism $e$ which preserves $E$ but not $N$ or $N$ but not $E$, then we can refer to Lemma~\ref{lem:eN} and Corollary~\ref{lem:eE}.
-If all of its endomorphisms preserve both $N$ and $E$, then they are all generated by the automorphisms of $G$.
+If $\Gamma$ has an endomorphism $e$ which preserves $E$ but not $N$ or $N$ but not $E$, then we can refer to Lemma~\ref{lem:eN}.
+If all of its endomorphisms preserve both $N$ and $E$, then $\Aut(G)$ is dense in $\End(\Gamma)$.
 We thus assume henceforth that $\Gamma$ has an endomorphism $e$ which violates both $E$ and $N$.

 If $e$ is not injective, then it generates a constant operation, by Lemma~\ref{lem:constant}.
 So suppose that $e$ is injective.
-Fix distinct $x,y$ such that $E(x,y)$ and $N(e(x),e(y))$.
+Fix $(x,y) \in E$ such that $(e(x),e(y)) \in N$.

 By Proposition~\ref{prop:interpolation}, $e$ is canonical on arbitrarily large finite subgraphs of $G$.
-If $e$ interpolates $-$, $e_E$, or $e_N$ modulo automorphisms, then we are done.
+If $e$ interpolates $\flip$, $e_E$, or $e_N$ modulo automorphisms, then we are done.
 So assume this is not the case, i.e., there is a finite graph $\F_0$ with the property that on all copies of $\F_0$ in $G$, $e$ does not behave like any of these operations.
 Observe that $e$ then behaves like the identity on arbitrarily large subgraphs of $G$.
-Moreover, this assumption implies that if only a finite subgraph $\F$ of $G$ is sufficiently large (i.e., if it embeds $\F_0$), and $e$ is canonical on $\F$, then $e$ behaves like the identity on $\F$.
+Moreover, this assumption implies that if a finite subgraph $\F$ of $G$ is sufficiently large (i.e., if it embeds $\F_0$), and $e$ is canonical on $\F$, then $e$ behaves like the identity on $\F$.

 We now make a series of observations which rule out bad behavior of $e$ between subsets of the random graph, and which follow from our assumptions of the preceding paragraph; the easily verifiable details are left to the reader.